-- The applicant has filed the appropriate forms and returns; and - The applicant has paid the required taxes, or has made arrangements for payment and is doing so in accordance with the pertinent tax authority.
+- The alien has filed the appropriate forms and returns; and - The alien has paid the required taxes, or has made arrangements for payment and is doing so in accordance with the pertinent tax authority.

-M. Unlawful Acts: False Claim to U.S. Citizenship, Unlawful Voter Registration, and Unlawful Voting
+M. False Claim to U.S. Citizenship, Unlawful Voter Registration, and Unlawful Voting